rmagic-chino/multiple_choice_quiz/README.md

 Create a program that ask user for a question, it will also ask for 4 possible answer (a,b,c,d) and the correct answer.
 Write the collected data to a text file.
-Ask another question until the user chose to exit.
+Ask another question until the user chose to exit.# oop_converted_programs